 - chicken broth – the base of this soup

-- wide egg noodles - best noodles ever
+- wide egg noodles – best noodles for this recipe

 - cornstarch mixed with water – thickening agent

-1 - Dice carrots, onion and celery.
+1 – Dice carrots, onion and celery into small pieces.
 Chop chicken and set aside.

-3 - Add chopped chicken, garlic and parsley and stir well.
+3 – Add chopped chicken, garlic powder and parsley.
+Stir well.

-5 - Add wide egg noodles and turn up heat to medium.
-Cook noodles about 7 minutes until tender.
+5 – Add wide egg noodles and turn up heat to medium.
+Cook noodles about 10 minutes until tender.
+If not tender, cook a little longer.

 - If you dice the vegetables ahead of time, it will help with prep.
 Purchase pre-diced veggies at the grocery store to eliminate even more prep time.